aalemayhu/aalemayhu/README.md

 ## 🎗Support Me

-If you like any of my projects you can support me financially on Patreon.
+If you like any of my projects you can support me on Patreon and get access to some exclusive member benefits 😉

 [![Become a Patreon](https://alemayhu.com/become_a_patron_button.png)](https://patreon.com/alemayhu)